Anderson (album): Release and reception

 Anderson was officially released on September 14, 2018 on TWI Records, Anderson's own label.
 While being his 44th studio release, it was also his 72nd album, overall.
 The album was issued as both a compact disc and a music download.
 In preparation for the album's release, "Everybody Wants to Be Twenty-One" was released as the lead single on August 15, 2018.
 A music video was later filmed for the song, which also featured Jamey Johnson.
 The album did not chart on any publication at the time of its release, including Billboard.
 On November 23, 2018, "Waffle House Christmas" was issued as the album's second single.

 Anderson received a positive response from the Digital Journal music publication following its release.
 Reviewer, Markos Papadatos praised Anderson's songwriting style and his ability to create stories through his lyrics.
 Overall he concluded by giving the release an "A" rating.
 "Bill Anderson shows no signs of slowing down anytime soon.
 This album is a testament to his longevity in the country music industry and his unmatched work ethic.
 Well done," he commented.

 Track listing

+All tracks written by Bill Anderson, with additional writers noted.